Schools Against Extinction

 We work with schools to help young people build their knowledge and understanding of the environmental challenges facing our wildlife and wild spaces.
 Our aim is to inspire positive action.

-Support Explorers Against Extinction
+Fundraise for Explorers Against Extinction

 Support our work and raise funds for Explorers Against Extinction.
 This could simply be in the form of a bake sale or coffee morning, or a non-uniform day – there is no minimum. £50 for example pays for a check-up at the vet for one of our conservation canines; £20 pays for a pair of boots for a ranger.